lmohrmann/lmohrmann.github.io/pages/publications.md

 As a member of the H.E.S.S.
 Collaboration and the CTA Consortium (and previously of the IceCube Collaboration), I have made indirect contributions to many more papers.
 See <a href="https://ui.adsabs.harvard.edu/public-libraries/O0Q1jhImQ1Cw1C6cJB1JVg" target="_blank">here</a> for a complete listing of my refereed journal publications.

+* __Understanding the TeV γ-ray emission surrounding the young massive star cluster Westerlund 1__
+  * L. K. Härer, B. Reville, J. Hinton, L. Mohrmann, T. Vieu
+  * Accepted for publication in Astronomy & Astrophysics (2023)
+  * Contributions: I have contributed to the discussions that have led to the conception of this paper, and helped improving the text and figures.
+  * <a href="https://arxiv.org/abs/2301.10496" target="_blank">arXiv</a>
+<p></p>

 * __A deep spectromorphological study of the γ-ray emission surrounding the young massive stellar cluster Westerlund 1__
   * F. Aharonian et al. (H.E.S.S.
 Collaboration)
   * Astronomy & Astrophysics __666__, A124 (2022)